microsoft/terraform-provider-fabric/docs/guides/troubleshooting.md

 ### I am getting error `Workspace name already exists`

 - Ensure that you have provided the unique name for the Workspace that does not exist in the Fabric yet.

+### Operations take too long to complete or timeout

+You can observe some Terraform operations take time to complete with the messages like `Still creating...`, `Still reading...`, etc. or end up with a timeout error.
+This can happen due to various reasons such as network latency or [Fabric API throttling](https://learn.microsoft.com/rest/api/fabric/articles/throttling).

+Try to increase the global timeout for the operations by setting the [`timeout`](../index.md#timeout) attribute in the Provider block, or you can set the timeout for the specific Resource or Data-Source using the `timeouts` attribute.